Augustin007/anremithrl-s-guide-to-earendor/Timeline/Campaign Chronology.md

 Indefinite Hiatus
 DM: Hassan
 Duration: 1 Session
-#### UNNAMED
+#### The Solenthir Gambit
 5421-current AS
 **Pitch**:
 Members of the adventurer's guild travel North to rescue a Solenthiri princess kidnapped by the Cult of the Dreamers in Bharam.
+One is leveled higher than the other, going for a Sandor Clegane-Arya Stark vibe.
 **Story:**
 Tarold is an experienced member of the Rymfelli adventurer's guild who recently had to transfer to the Nerosi one.
 Aemma is a dropout from university who managed to get a lesser adventuring license.
 In order to adventure legally, Tarold must travel with someone with a Neroshi license, and Aemma needs to be someone's squire.
 The obvious solution is for Aemma to be Tarold's squire.
 They take on a bounty to rescue the captive Solenthiri princess in the North, encountering the trail of destruction left by events in _The Path of Honor_, fighting frost-forms and wolves, and making their way to Khar.
 **Status:**
 Ongoing
 DM: Austin
-Duration: 2 Sessions
+Duration: 3 Sessions

 ---